A numerical scheme for stochastic differential equations with distributional drift

 endowed with the norm

-Next we introduce the Haar wavelet system on $I:=(0,1)$ (see \cite[equations (2.128) and (2.129)]{Tri-bas} for details) which is useful for the fractional Sobolev space $H^s_ {r}(I)$. \begin{definition}[Haar wavelets on $I=(0,1)$] The Haar wavelet system on $I$ is given by
+With no loss of generality we specialise to $I:=(0,1)$ for simplicity of exposition.
+Next we introduce the Haar wavelet system on $I$ (see \cite[equations (2.128) and (2.129)]{Tri-bas} for details) which is useful for the fractional Sobolev space $H^s_ {r}(I)$. \begin{definition}[Haar wavelets on $I=(0,1)$] The Haar wavelet system on $I$ is given by

 where

 and $h_{j,m}$ is as in \eqref{eq:hjm}. \end{definition} Notice that the system \eqref{eq: haar system I} is essentially the restriction of \eqref{eq: haar system R} to the interval $I$.
 In particular, $h_{j,m}$ is now restricted to values of $m$ between $0$ and $2^j-1$ rather than $m\in\mathbb{Z}$ as in Definition \ref{def: Haar system R}.
 Moreover, the set of elements $h_{-1, m}$, defined on $\R$, with $m\in\Z$, has been replaced by $h_0$, defined on $I$.
 For the fractional Sobolev spaces on $H^s_ {r}(I)$ we have again a representation in terms of Haar functions, as illustrated below.
 For more details see \cite[Theorem 2.13]{Tri-bas}.